What Was The Focus Of Renaissance Art?

 Renaissance And Art

-For Renaissance art, the focus was on the awareness of nature, a revival in classical learning such as Greek and Roman periods, and a more realistic view of man.
+For Renaissance art, the focus was on the awareness of nature, a revival in classical learning such as the Greek and Roman periods, and a more realistic view of man.
 Renaissance art also emphasizes the human form and the human body.

 Renaissance Art And Humanism

 The Renaissance included what many said was the evolution of humanism and a new way of thinking.
-The humanism thinking of the Renaissance was about men being able to master nature rather than just developing religious piety.
+The humanist thinking of the Renaissance was about men being able to master nature rather than just developing religious piety.

 You must remember that during this time of the Renaissance, the church, particularly the Catholic Church, controlled everything.
 Religion and state were not separated, and the church expected blind obedience.